Heisenberg formulation of adiabatic elimination for open quantum systems with two time-scales: Acknowledgments

 \section{Acknowledgments}

 We thank Philippe Campagne-Ibarcq, J\'{e}r\'{e}mie Guillaud, Mazyar Mirrahimi, Claude Le Bris, Alain Sarlette, Lev-Arcady Sellem and Antoine Tilloy for numerous discussions and scientific exchanges on model reduction, numerical simulations, cat-qubits and bosonic codes.
 We thank also Laurent Praly for precious indications on the concept of shadow trajectories around hyperbolic invariant submanifold.
-This project has received funding from the Plan France 2030 through the project ANR-22-PETQ-0006.
-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. [884762]).